 What is the State Flower of Tennessee?
-How Was It Decided?
+Types, Facts, & FAQ

 Tennessee has multiple state flowers.
 The official cultivated state flower is the Iris, genus Iridaceae.
 Technically, though, there are actually 170 species of Iris, so this is many flowers—not just one.
 There are several North American varieties, but the state does not specify which one is the official Tennessee flower.